aerospike/aerospike-client-python/doc/aerospike.rst

                 * **for_login_only** :class:`bool` Log session information for each connection.
 Use TLS connections only for login authentication.
 All other communication with the server will be done with non-TLS connections.
 Default: ``False`` (Use TLS connections for all communication with server.)
             * **serialization** an optional instance-level :py:func:`tuple` of (serializer, deserializer).
 Takes precedence over a class serializer registered with :func:`~aerospike.set_serializer`.
             * **thread_pool_size** number of threads in the pool that is used in batch/scan/query commands (default: 16)
+            * **max_socket_idle**
-            * **max_socket_idle** Maximum socket idle time in seconds.
-Connection pools will discard sockets that have been idle longer than the maximum.
+                | Maximum socket idle time in seconds.
+Connection pools will discard sockets that have
+                | been idle longer than the maximum.
 The value is limited to 24 hours (86400).
-	 		It's important to set this value to a few seconds less than the server's proto-fd-idle-ms (default 60000 milliseconds or 1 minute), so the client does not attempt to use a socket that has already been reaped by the server.
+                | It's important to set this value to a few seconds less than the server's proto-fd-idle-ms
+                | (default 60000 milliseconds or 1 minute), so the client does not attempt to use a socket
+                | that has already been reaped by the server.
-			Default: 0 seconds (disabled) for non-TLS connections, 55 seconds for TLS connections.
+                | (Default: 0 seconds (disabled) for non-TLS connections, 55 seconds for TLS connections)
             * **max_conns_per_node** maximum number of pipeline connections allowed for each node
             * **tend_interval** polling interval in milliseconds for tending the cluster (default: 1000)
             * **compression_threshold** compress data for transmission if the object size is greater than a given number of bytes (default: 0, meaning 'never compress') (**Deprecated**, set this in the 'write' policy dictionary)